 British Wildlife of the Week

 The European eel is a surprisingly enigmatic creature.
 Its breeding behaviour in particular has confounded people for over 2,000 years.
 To some, its proliferation seemed inexplicable.
 The great Greek thinker Aristotle, for example, believed that eels spontaneously emerged from mud.
 A few hundred years later, Pliny the Elder had his own imaginative ideas about eel reproduction – he thought they bred by rubbing their bellies against rocks.
 Later, others believed that these animals simply spawned from dew.
-In fact, the origin and life cycle of the European eel remained largely a mystery for a very long time – a mystery that was only solved until well into the 21st century.
+In fact, the origin and life cycle of the European eel remained largely a mystery for a very long time – a mystery that wasn’t solved until well into the 21st century.

 An Eel Enigma